 Massachusetts continues to be a world leader in biotechnology and the life sciences.
-Currently under construction, the MCLA Center for Science and Innovation will prepare students to enter these fields.
-The Center will also be a resource for K-12 educators and students in the region, and for the Berkshire Science, Technology, Engineering, and Math (STEM) Pipeline Network by making labs, classrooms, and other resources available to the community.
+The Feigenbaum Center for Science and Innovation prepares students to enter these fields.
+The Center is also a resource for K-12 educators and students in the region, and for the Berkshire Science, Technology, Engineering, and Math (STEM) Pipeline Network by making labs, classrooms, and other resources available to the community.

 The Feigenbaum Center for Science and Innovation represents the single-largest investment in public higher education in Berkshire County.